howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

-Let's understand what is happening:
+There are two fields that you should understand:

 1. The `provider` field signifies the underlying database type.
 You changed the field from `sqlite` to `postgresql`.

-2. The `url` field specifies the connection string to the database.
-For SQLite, this is simply the file path.
-In the case of PostgreSQL, the database connection path will be read from the `DATABASE_URL` [environment variable](https://www.prisma.io/docs/guides/development-environment/environment-variables) of the machine's local environment.
+2. The `url` field specifies the database connection string.
+For SQLite, this was a path to the file.
+In the case of PostgreSQL, the database connection string will be read from the `DATABASE_URL` [environment variable](https://www.prisma.io/docs/guides/development-environment/environment-variables) that will be defined in the project's `.env` configuration.

-Now, you need to run an instance of PostgreSQL on your local machine.
+Now you need a PostgreSQL database running on your local machine.
 You are going to do this using a containerized version of PostgreSQL.

 <Instruction>